 Possible examinations

-In order to detect a swelling, the specialist has the choice of different examinations.
+To detect swelling, the specialist has the choice of different examinations.
 The first of these is a palpation of the man’s testicles.
 During the palpation, you stand and then lie down.
-During this time, each testicle is palpated.
+During this time, each testicle is felt.
 This examination is used to detect the location of the mass and its sensitivity.
-Finally, during the examination, the doctor may decide to place a bright light near the scrotum in order to detect the accumulation of fluid.
+Finally, the doctor may place a bright light near the scrotum during the examination to detect fluid accumulation.

 Before making a diagnosis, the doctor performs another examination, a scrotal ultrasound.
 This examination allows the contents of the testicles to be visualized.
-In a man, the testicle contains the testicles, the epididymis and a specific fluid.
+The scrotum contains the testicles, the epididymis and a specific fluid.
 The testicles produce sperm and testosterone.
-The epididymis is a long duct attached to the surface of the testicle that is used to transport sperm.
-The specific fluid bathes the testicles and the epididymis.
+The epididymis is a long duct attached to the surface of the testicle to transport sperm.
+The fluid bathes the testicles and the epididymis.

-Scrotal ultrasound : The examination takes less than half an hour.
+Scrotal ultrasound: The examination takes less than half an hour.
 To perform it, you lie on your back and gel is applied to your testicle.
 The urologist then places a probe on the skin to get a clear view of the testicle.
 The image is immediately visible on a screen.
-This examination is not painful.
-It is recommended when the urologist is looking for trauma in the patient.
-The doctor may also decide to perform it if the testicle is swollen, if he or she detects a suspicious mass or if you complain of pain.
+This examination isn’t painful.
+It’s recommended when the urologist is looking for trauma in the patient.
+The doctor may also decide to perform it if the testicle is swollen, if they detect a suspicious mass or if you complain of pain.

 The treatments

-Whatever the cause of the enlargement, Les Cliniques Marois is able to find the most appropriate solution.
+Whatever the cause of the enlargement, Les Cliniques Marois can find the most appropriate solution.

 • A cure for hydrocele

 If there is a problem, the urologist performs a hydrocele cure.
 This technique consists of an incision of the testicle.
-This opening allows for the emptying of the fluid present, but also for the excision of a part of the envelope.
-The second phase of the cure consists of taking the necessary steps to avoid a recurrence.
+This opening helps drain fluid and excision a part of the envelope.
+The second phase consists of taking the necessary steps to avoid a recurrence.

 During a hydrocele cure, a drain is placed for about a week.
-Apart from surgery, there is no other solution to treat a hydrocele.
-However, it is possible to opt for a temporary solution in order to improve the patient’s comfort, i.e. treatment by puncture.
+Apart from surgery, there’s no other solution to treat a hydrocele.
+However, it’s possible to opt for a temporary solution to improve the patient’s comfort, i.e. treatment by puncture.
 On the other hand, having surgery can lead to complications.
 These include the formation of a hematoma, delayed healing, infection or testicular atrophy.

 • A treatment for varicocele

 If the patient has a varicocele, there are several options.
-When the varicocele is not very developed, it is preferable to abstain from treatment.
-If the varicocele causes fertility problems, it is strongly recommended to treat it.
-For this, the surgeon proceeds to the obstruction of the spermatic vein which is dilated.
+When the varicocele isn’t significantly developed, abstaining from treatment is preferable.
+If the varicocele causes fertility problems, it’s strongly recommended to treat it.
+For this, the surgeon proceeds to obstruct the spermatic vein, which is dilated.

 • A cure for spermatocele

 A scrotal ultrasound may reveal that the patient has a spermatocele.
-Generally, spermatoceles are not bothersome or symptomatic.
-However, if it becomes too large, uncomfortable or unsightly, it is best to opt for a spermatocele cure.
+Generally, spermatoceles aren’t bothersome or symptomatic.
+However, if it becomes too large, uncomfortable or unsightly, it’s best to opt for a spermatocele cure.

 • Surgery after testicular torsion

-In the case of testicular torsion, the best solution is to have surgery.
+In the case of testicular torsion, the best solution is surgery.
 For this, a three-step operation is performed.
 The first step is to open the scrotum to untwist the swollen testicle and restore its blood supply.
-Once the testicle is back in place, the surgeon warms it up and checks that it is still viable.
+Once the testicle is back in place, the surgeon warms it up and checks that it’s still viable.

 The second step is to avoid the risk of recurrence.
 To achieve this, the surgeon fixes the affected testicle to the scrotum with thread.
 For safety reasons, the second testicle is also attached to the testicle.
 If the fixation is permanent, you will not feel any discomfort.
-After the operation, it is possible that the operated testicle will atrophy.
+After the operation, the operated testicle may atrophy.
 In this case, regular medical follow-up is required.

 • Analgesic infiltration